go101/immutable-value-proposal/README.md

 ### Runtime implementation

-Beside the next to be explained reflection part, the inpact on runtime made by this proposal is not large.
+Beside the next to be explained reflection section, the inpact on runtime made by this proposal is not large.

 Each internal method value should maintain a `fixed` property.
-This information is useful when boxing a fixed value into an intrface.
+This information is useful when boxing a fixed value into an interface.

 ## New reflection functions and methods and how to implement them